-We are delighted to announce that Improving Yacht Crew Retention, the 2nd Annual Conference, returns to Nice, France, on Thursday, 9th March, 2023.
+We are delighted to announce that Improving Yacht Crew Retention, the 2nd Annual Conference, is taking place at The Westminster Hotel, Nice, France, on Thursday, 9th March, 2023.

 Building on its successful launch in 2022, this one-day conference will bring together an international audience to address one of the industry`s most pressing questions – how can superyachts retain their crew?